-After graduating from medical school and specializing in psychiatry (University of Genoa, Italy), I obtained my PhD degree in neuroscience (University of Genoa, Italy) and two postgraduate master degrees, one on clinics and treatment of mood disorders (University of Pisa, Italy) and the other on affective neuroscience (Maastricht University, Netherlands).
-I also spent several periods of training and research work at various international research centers as visiting researcher, including the Mind Brain Imaging and Neuroethics (University of Ottawa, Canada), Icahn School of Medicine at Mount Sinai (New York, U.S.), Research Center for Brain and Consciousness (Taipei Medical University, Taiwan), and Mental Health Centre and Psychiatric Laboratory (Sichuan University, Chengdu, China).
+My academic training and research experience have provided me with a background in psychiatry and neuroscience.
+After graduating from medical school and specializing in psychiatry (University of Genoa, Italy), I obtained my PhD degree in neuroscience (University of Genoa, Italy) and two postgraduate master degrees, one in clinics and treatment of mood disorders (University of Pisa, Italy) and the other in affective neuroscience (Maastricht University, Netherlands).
+I also spent several periods of training and research work at various international research centers as visiting researcher, including the Mind Brain Imaging and Neuroethics center (University of Ottawa, Canada), Icahn School of Medicine at Mount Sinai (New York, U.S.), Research Center for Brain and Consciousness (Taipei Medical University, Taiwan), and Mental Health Centre and Psychiatric Laboratory (Sichuan University, Chengdu, China).
 Then, I worked at the Icahn School of Medicine at Mount Sinai (New York, U.S.) as a postdoctoral fellow.
-Finally, I joined the Taipei Medical University as an assistant professor.
+Finally, I joined the Graduate Institute of Mind Brain and Consciousness at Taipei Medical University as an assistant professor.

 For more information on my ongoing projects please see here.
 For the complete list of my published work, please see My Bibliography https://www.ncbi.nlm.nih.gov/myncbi/matteo.martino.1/bibliography/public/